Largs Bay

 Largs Bay faces significant health challenges based on AreaSearch's assessment.

-Mortality rates and chronic condition prevalence are high, with common health conditions prevalent across all age groups but more so among older cohorts.
-Private health cover is slightly higher than average at approximately 54% of the total population (~2,253 people).
+Mortality rates and chronic condition prevalence are high, with common health conditions somewhat prevalent across all age groups but more so among older cohorts.
+Private health cover is also higher than average at approximately 54% of the total population (~2,238 people).
 The most common medical conditions are arthritis and mental health issues, affecting 9.8% and 9.5% of residents respectively.
-However, 64.0% of residents claim to be completely clear of medical ailments compared to 67.9% across Greater Adelaide.
-Working-age residents have a higher prevalence of chronic health conditions than average.
-The area has 23.5% of residents aged 65 and over (988 people), which is higher than the 19.3% in Greater Adelaide.
-Health outcomes among seniors present some challenges, ranking lower nationally compared to the broader population.
+Only 64.0% of residents declare themselves completely clear of medical ailments, compared to 67.9% across Greater Adelaide.
+Working-age residents show above average prevalence of chronic health conditions.
+The area has a higher proportion of seniors aged 65 and over at 23.4%, with 978 people in this age group compared to 19.2% in Greater Adelaide.
+Health outcomes among seniors present some challenges but rank lower nationally than the broader population.

 Frequently Asked Questions - Health